petermattia/petermattia/_posts/2024-02-18-boring-batteries.markdown

 Drop me a line and I'll help in any way I can.

 Shameless plug, but Glimpse is eager to support anyone looking to scale their battery production today.

+EDIT 2024-03-24: I hope they don't take offense to being associated with "Boring Batteries Inc.", but [American Battery Factory](https://americanbatteryfactory.com) appears to be the first company I'm aware of taking a very similar approach to what's outlined here.
+Very cool!